openlink/virtuoso-opensource/README.ANYTIME.md

 SPARQL SELECT SAMPLE(?s) AS ?sample COUNT(*) AS ?count ?o  FROM <http://dbpedia.org> WHERE { ?s a ?o. } ORDER BY DESC 2
 ```

-This SQL state can be checked by simple application logic using a [WHENEVER statement](https://docs.openlinksw.com/virtuoso/wheneverstmt/) in Virtuoso PL.
+This SQL state can be checked with simple application logic using a [WHENEVER statement](https://docs.openlinksw.com/virtuoso/wheneverstmt/) in Virtuoso PL.

-## Example using SPARQL inside SQL (SPASQL) via iODBC
+## Example Using SPARQL Inside SQL (SPASQL) via iODBC

 Using the iODBC iodbctest tool to run the same test:

 ```SQL